bodlukas/bodlukas.github.io/_research/shakemapsim.md

 We illustrate the tool using the [2023 M7.8 earthquake](https://earthquake.usgs.gov/earthquakes/eventpage/us6000jllz/executive) at the border of Turkey and Syria.
 Rupture information and station data (including recorded IMs) are imported from the [USGS ShakeMap system](https://earthquake.usgs.gov/data/shakemap/) and ShakemapSim uses the [OpenQuake engine](https://github.com/gem/oq-engine#openquake-engine) for geo-computations and implementations of ground-motion models.

-I developed the tool as part of my PhD in the research group of [Prof. Bozidar Stojadinovic](https://stojadinovic.ibk.ethz.ch/) at the Department of Civil, Environmental and Geomatic Engineering at ETH Zürich.
+I developed the tool as part of my PhD in the research group of [Professor Stojadinovic](https://stojadinovic.ibk.ethz.ch/) at ETH Zürich.

 ## Motivation
+In February 2023, a strong M7.8 earthquake occurred at the border of Turkey and Syria resulting in the collapse of thousands of buildings with (too) many people that suffered from tragic losses.
+In the aftermath of such devastating events, people raise questions whether buildings were adequately designed and, even more, whether building code prescriptions for new constructions are sufficient.
+One can see many people posing pictures

-After such tragic events, many people raise questions whether buildings were designed according to code or not.
+After such tragic events, many people raise questions whether building code precriptions buildings were designed according to code or not.
 As pointed out by Peter Stafford... in this nice article.